LearnixOS/lxsh/README.md

 Limitations

-Advanced scripting (conditionals, loops) is not fully implemented. trap is a placeholder.
+Advanced scripting features (e.g., conditionals, loops) are not fully implemented.
+The trap command is a placeholder and lacks full functionality.
-Some shopt options are not supported.
+Some shopt options (e.g., globstar) are not supported.

 Contributing
 Contributions are welcome!
-Please submit pull requests or open issues on the project repository.
+To contribute:

+Fork the repository.
+Create a feature branch (git checkout -b feature/your-feature).
+Commit your changes (git commit -m 'Add your feature').
+Push to the branch (git push origin feature/your-feature).
+Open a pull request.

+Please report bugs or suggest features via GitHub Issues.
+License
+This project is licensed under the MIT License.
+Acknowledgments

+Inspired by Bash and other Unix shells.
+Built with the readline library for interactive features.
+Part of the LXOS Distribution.